PennLINC/aslprep/docs/faq.rst

 My *ASLPrep* run is hanging...
 -------------------------------
-When running on Linux platforms (or containerized environments, because they are built around Ubuntu), there is a Python bug that affects *ASLPrep* that drives the Linux kernel to kill processes as a response to running out of memory.
+When running on Linux platforms (or containerized environments, because they are built around Ubuntu), there is a Python bug that affects *ASLPrep* and drives the Linux kernel to kill processes as a response to running out of memory.
-Depending on the process killed by the kernel, *ASLPrep* may crash with a ``BrokenProcessPool`` error or hang indefinitely, depending on settings.
+Depending on the process killed by the kernel, *ASLPrep* may crash with a ``BrokenProcessPool`` error, or hang indefinitely, depending on settings.
 While we are working on finding a solution that does not run up against this bug, this may take some time.
 This can be most easily resolved by allocating more memory to the process, if possible.